BERLINER LISTE · The Ultimate Berlin Art Fair

-The 13th Berliner Liste, the largest Berlin Art Fair, will take place from September 15th to 18th, in one of the most loved industrial locations in the city – Kraftwerk.
-Berlin’s biggest and longest established art fair showcases affordable, innovative and contemporary artwork.
-Berliner Liste unites galleries and individual artists under one roof, giving them a wonderful opportunity to exhibit their art and share their visions.
-Entering the doors of Kraftwerk, visitors will step onto a journey of discovery, where contemporary art meets traditional and classical, where artists have the opportunity to meet potential buyers, make new gallery acquaintances, and enjoy the exciting ambiance.
+The 13th Berliner Liste, the largest Berlin Art Fair, has taken place from September 15th to 18th 2016, in one of the most loved industrial locations in the city – Kraftwerk.
+Berlin’s biggest and longest established art fair showcased affordable, innovative and contemporary artwork.
+Berliner Liste unites galleries and individual artists under one roof, giving them a wonderful opportunity to exhibit their art and share their visions – this year, we hosted 112 exhibitors from 25 countries.
+Entering the doors of Kraftwerk, more than 10.000 visitors stepped onto a journey of discovery, where contemporary art meets traditional and classical, where artists have the opportunity to meet potential buyers, make new gallery acquaintances, and enjoy the exciting ambiance.
 Along with Berlin Art Week, the Berliner Liste, once again, proves that Berlin rightfully has a reputation of the world’s most cutting-edge artistic center, as well as the Berlin’s artist justify their limelight positions.

 Spotlight Positions for Young Emerging Artists